 An electric fireplace provides warmth to any home and brings ambiance.
 You can upgrade a stone fireplace with a complete tutorial to guide you and make it look even more appealing.
 Whether in your master bedroom or your living room, the fireplace is a focal point in the home’s overall appearance.
 It ensures coziness is achieved, and a fireplace always works better with a hearth.

-A faux brick fireplace hearth is the ultimate fireplace makeover as it enhances the look of the firebox and involves tools that are easily obtained from Amazon.
+A faux brick fireplace hearth is the ultimate fireplace makeover as it enhances the look of the firebox and involves tools that are easily obtained from your local home improvement store or on Amazon.